Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Sure enough, they were pulling through the AAAF’s front gates.
 Kevin climbed out to deal with the corporate security manning it, followed by Darcy, and that left the four of them alone.

-"‘Course, there’s an elephant in this car…" Rylee mused.
+"‘Course, there’s an elephant in this car..."
+Rylee mused.

 "Hmm?"
 Allison asked.